English

 English courses are arranged in four levels.
 Courses at the 100-level introduce students, in large lectures, to the study of English literature through sweeping surveys: of the literary tradition from Homer through the 19th century; of literature written in direct response to the events of recent decades; or of narrative forms in many genres and historical periods.
 Most 100-level courses include small-group tutorials, where students are introduced to critical reading and writing skills; essays at the 100-level typically do not require research or secondary sources.
 Courses at the 200-level provide historically, geographically, generically, or theoretically grounded introductions to the study of English literature.
 These include the four "gateway" courses required of all Specialists and Majors—introductions to the major national-historical fields (British, Canadian, and American) that comprise literatures in English—as well as a wide range of courses that will prepare students for further study.
 300-level courses focus on particular literary periods, on diasporic literatures, and on special topics within a literature or literary genre.
 Courses at this level introduce students to research skills and typically require essays that incorporate secondary sources.
 Courses in the 400-level are both advanced and focused—unique courses created by Department faculty which often relate to their own research.
 Active student participation, including oral presentations, is an important part of these courses.
 These courses require a substantial research essay.
 English 400-level courses are open to students who have obtained standing in at least 9.0 credits, including 4.0 ENG credits, and who have completed ENG202H1, ENG203H1, ENG250H1, and ENG252H1 (though exemptions may be made for students registered in our pre-2018 programs).

 The Department of English offers several Programs of Study.
 The Specialist is the most intensive and comprehensive, requiring a minimum of 10.0 credits in a 20.0 credits degree.
 The Major is the Department’s most popular program.
 It provides both depth and breadth to students who wish to focus on English studies but also wish to leave room in their degrees to pursue other interests.
 The Minor is the Department’s second-most popular program, and can be combined with Majors or Minors in a wide variety of other fields.
 On the presumption that the Minor is a curiosity-driven program, Minors are exempt from the required courses and distribution requirements of the Specialist and Major.
-In Fall 2022, the Department of English started offering a Minor in Creative Writing.
 The Minor in Creative Writing is a limited enrolment program with the objective of allowing students to exercise their creativity and to improve as writers through the practice-based and reflective study of genres, strategies, and techniques.

 The Department of English publishes detailed course descriptions and reading lists online, usually at the beginning of May.
 Students are urged to consult these course descriptions at www.english.utoronto.ca before enrolment begins.